RalphIlagan/IlaganRalphLorenzB-ACP-FinalProject/README.md

   1.System Requirements:

-   °Ensure you have Python 3.8+ installed on your system.
+   ° Ensure you have Python 3.8+ installed on your system.

-   °Install the tkinter library (usually included with standard Python installations).
+   ° Install the tkinter library (usually included with standard Python installations).

   2. Project Files:

  •Ensure the following files are in the same directory:

-   °main.py
+   ° main.py

-   °communitysupportapp.py
+   ° communitysupportapp.py

-   °community_data.json (optional; if missing, the app will create it automatically).
+   ° community_data.json (optional; if missing, the app will create it automatically).

   3.Steps to Run the Program:

-   °Open a terminal or command prompt.
+   ° Open a terminal or command prompt.

-   °Navigate to the directory containing the project files.
+   ° Navigate to the directory containing the project files.

-   °Run the program using the command:
+   ° Run the program using the command:

       python main.py

  4.Using the Application:

-  °Upon launching, the main menu will appear, displaying buttons for actions such as requesting support, offering support, viewing requests and offers, and fulfilling claims.
+  ° Upon launching, the main menu will appear, displaying buttons for actions such as requesting support, offering support, viewing requests and offers, and fulfilling claims.

-  °Follow on-screen prompts to submit or manage requests and offers.
+  ° Follow on-screen prompts to submit or manage requests and offers.

-  °Data entered will be saved automatically in community_data.json for future use.
+  ° Data entered will be saved automatically in community_data.json for future use.

 Resetting Data:

-  °To clear all requests and offers, click the Reset All button.
+  ° To clear all requests and offers, click the Reset All button.
 Confirm the action when prompted.

  Exiting the Program:

-  °To close the application, click the Exit button.
+  ° To close the application, click the Exit button.
 Confirm exit if prompted.